Analysis | Over and over, Trump has focused on Black Lives Matter as a target of derision or violence

 That August, Sen. Bernie Sanders (I-Vt.) was at an event when Black Lives Matter protesters interrupted and took control of the microphone.
 Trump repeatedly used the incident as a way to disparage Sanders as weak.

-At one point, he used it to suggest how tough he himself would be.
+At one point, Trump used it to suggest how tough he himself would be.
 At an event in Michigan, Trump said it was “disgusting” that Sanders allowed himself to be interrupted.

 “That will never happen with me,” Trump said.
 “I don’t know if I’ll do the fighting myself or if other people will.”